awsdocs/amazon-emr-management-guide/doc_source/emr-plan-debugging.md

 ```
 In this example, `new StepFactory()` uses `us-east-1` as the default region\.
 If your cluster is launched in a different region, you need to specify the region by using `new StepFactory("region_name.elasticmapreduce")`, such as `new StepFactory("ap-northeast-2.elasticmapreduce")`\.

-## Debugging Option Information<a name="emr-plan-debugging-info"></a>
+## Debugging option information<a name="emr-plan-debugging-info"></a>

 Amazon EMR release 4\.1\.0 through 5\.27\.0 supports debugging in all regions\.
 Other EMR versions do not support the debugging option\.

 Amazon EMR creates an Amazon SQS queue to process debugging data\.
 Message charges may apply\.
 However, Amazon SQS does have Free Tier of up to 1,000,000 requests available\.
 For more information, see the [Amazon SQS detail page](https://aws.amazon.com/sqs)\.

 Debugging requires the use of roles; your service role and instance profile must allow you to use all Amazon SQS API operations\.
 If your roles are attached to Amazon EMR managed policies, you do not need to do anything to modify your roles\.
 If you have custom roles, you need to add `sqs:*` permissions\.
-For more information, see [Configure IAM Service Roles for Amazon EMR Permissions to AWS Services and Resources](emr-iam-roles.md)\.
+For more information, see [Configure IAM service roles for Amazon EMR permissions to AWS services and resources](emr-iam-roles.md)\.